edwinchow12/comp2113project/README.md

 CHOW Yee Tak, Edwin (3035801611)
 POON Ho Ting, Rain (3035800904)

-# Education Purpose
+## Education Purpose

 We believe that Mathematics and Logic is vital for everyone.
 The program training the logical thinking of the players while playing the games.
 With games such as guess the number, which involves a lot of mathematics and probability theories inside.
 For pacman, the player has to move to minimise the possiblity to getting caught by the bots.
 For maze, the player has to formulate a path while playing.
 These all trains the logical mind of the players.
 The plots are also added to the game so as to make the game more interesting.

 ## How to play the game

-git clone the game to your local directory and play
+Clone the game to your local directory.

-In the parent directory, type "make main" if error prompts out, create a bin directory by "mkdir bin" and type "make main" again then, navigate to the bin folder with "cd ./bin" and run the game with ./main
+In the parent directory, type "make main".

+If error prompts out, create a bin directory by "mkdir bin" and type "make main" again.

+Then, navigate to the bin folder with "cd bin" and run the game with "./main".

 ## System requirements